 Note that the dialog for editing a macro task may look and behave slightly different from the dialog to configure the same task for immediate execution on the current window's dataset.
 When you edit a macro task, DataWarrior cannot know the structure of the data, which the macro will run on.
 Nor does it know, which views or filters will be available.
 Therefore, a higher flexibility is needed for specifying a particular data column, a view or a filter.
 To allow for this higher flexibility dialog items often permit typing in a column name in addition to selecting one from a list of compatible columns.

-to the DataWarrior document that was in front, when the macro was created.
-Whenever this
+to the DataWarrior document that was in front, when the macro creation was started.
+Whenever

-triggers its execution.
-This way the initial scope of any new macro is more or less limited to the data file it belongs to.
+any of the document's internal macros.
+This way the initial scope of any new macro is more or less limited to the data file

-In order to share a macro with a colleague or to make it available to all data files, it needs to be detached, i.e. exported
+it belongs to.
+In order to share a macro with a colleague or to make it available to all data files, it needs to be detached,

-from its original data file.
-When selecting the macro's name from the menu, the macro
+i.e. exported from its original data file.
+When selecting the macro's name from the menu,

-is written into a dedicated file that can be sent to a colleague, or converted into a global macro by putting into a directory,
+then the macro is written into a dedicated file that can be sent to a colleague, or converted into a global macro by putting